ISO 22301 Clause 4.4 Business Continuity Management System (BCMS)

 2. Designing: This stage involves designing and implementing the BCMS.
 The organization should establish roles and responsibilities, develop business continuity plans, establish communication and notification procedures, and identify necessary resources.

-4. Monitoring and Reviewing: This stage involves monitoring the effectiveness of the BCMS through regular testing, reviews, and audits.
+4. Monitoring And Reviewing: This stage involves monitoring the effectiveness of the BCMS through regular testing, reviews, and audits.
 The organization should also identify and address any gaps or areas for improvement and update the BCMS as necessary.

 5. Continuous Improvement: This stage involves continuously improving the BCMS by conducting regular reviews, incorporating feedback from stakeholders, and addressing any identified weaknesses or opportunities for improvement.